MattRCole/env-verify/README.md

 ```

-#### <a name="errorGenerationAndReporting"><a/> Error Generation and Reporting
+### Error Generation and Reporting

 Error reports are generated when an `env` variable is missing.
 An `env` variable is considered missing under the following circumstances:

  - `undefined` is returned from the `env` object.
- - an empty string, `''`, is returned from the `env` object.
+ - an empty string, `''`, is returned from the `env` object. (useful for development with Docker)

- `verify` will always return the errors array, but it will be an empty array if there are no `env` misses.
+ `verify` will always return an array of `MissingValue`s, which will be empty if there are no `env` misses.

-`strictVerify` will not throw an error on the first encountered missing `env` value.
-Instead it will continue in order to report all missing `env` variables.
+`strictVerify` will evaluate the entire `config` object before throwing any errors in order to report all missing `env` variables

-#### <a name="variableTransformation"><a/> Variable Transformation (TransformTuple)
+### Variable Transformation (TransformTuple)

-Since process.env only returns strings, sometimes its necessary to transform those strings into something else (IE: transform the string `"true"` to a boolean `true`)
+Since `env-verifier` only takes environment key-value pair objects that have `strings` as the values, its sometimes necessary to transform those strings into something else (IE: transform the string `"true"` to a boolean `true`)

-This can be done by passing in an array (TransformTuple) containing the `env` variable name, and the function that you would like to use to transform the `env` variable value like so:
+This can be done by passing in an array (called a `TransformTuple` in this context) containing the `env` variable name, and the function that you would like to use to transform the `env` variable value like so:

 ```javascript
 const config = {